Top 10 Garth Brooks Songs

 Brooks’ signature vocal style delivers equally well in a variety of styles, from fun, uptempo songs to more serious, weightier fare.
 Brooks is not only a talented writer himself, he also has a penchant for discovering some of the strongest material in Nashville and making it his own with his powerful performances.

 Our list of the Top 10 Garth Brooks Songs culls the best of all of his material across his entire chart-breaking career.

-Brooks made his debut with 'Much Too Young (To Feel This Damn Old)' in 1989 on Capitol Records.
-The song tells the story of a broken-down rodeo rider whose vagabond lifestyle costs him his life at home when his long-suffering love finally leaves.
-The lyrics could just as easily be about a traveling musician.
+Brooks made his debut with “Much Too Young (to Feel This Damn Old)” in 1989 on Capitol Records.
+The song tells the story of a broken-down rodeo rider whose vagabond lifestyle costs him his life at home when his long-suffering love finally leaves — but the lyrics could just as easily be about a traveling musician.
 Brooks name-checked one of his own favorites, rodeo musician Chris LeDoux, in the song, which he co-wrote with Randy Taylor.

-Garth made chart history in 2007 when this song debuted at No. 1 on Billboard‘s Top Country Singles chart.
+Brooks made chart history in 2007 when this song debuted at No. 1 on Billboard‘s Top Country Singles chart.
 It marked his first single release after a period of semi-retirement.
-More than a comeback, 'Memory' marked the first time Garth had reached the pole position since 1998’s 'To Make You Feel My Love,' and proved his powerful pipes didn’t suffer any retirement rust.
+More than a comeback, “Memory” marked the first time that Brooks had reached the pole position since 1998’s “To Make You Feel My Love,” and proved that his powerful pipes didn’t suffer any retirement rust.
 It was written by Lee Brice, Billy Montana and Kyle Jacobs.